commenthol/ua-parser2/js/doc/uaparser.md

 **Parameters:**

 - `{Object | string} options` - (optional) if "undefined" than default file is choosen.
-If string than file is used following.
+If string is given than that file is used.

-{string} options.file - filename used as regexes file.
-{Boolean} options.backwardsCompatible - set "true" if backwardsCompatible interface is desired

 **Return:**